Cystoscopy is insertion of a rigid or flexible fiberoptic instrument into the bladder.

 Accessing the bladder for ureteral x-rays or placement of JJ ("double J") stents (stents with coiled ends placed in the renal pelvis and bladder)

-The main contraindication is active UTI.
+The main contraindication is active urinary tract infection (UTI).

 Cystoscopy is usually done in an outpatient setting with use of local anesthesia (urethral application of 2% lidocaine gel) or, when necessary, conscious sedation or general anesthesia.
 Complications include UTI, bleeding, and bladder and/or urethral trauma.